ghi-electronics/Docs/software/tinyclr/tutorials/graphics.md

 * AdjustRightMargin *adjustment*

     *Adjustment* is integer number of EM units to add to the right margin.
 Can be positive or negative.
-Applies to the characters specified by the ImportRange option most closely following this option.
+Applies to the characters specified by the ImportRange statement most closely following this statement.

 * AntiAlias *level*